JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 ## Analysis

 The following section contains my analysis of the results, especially the 0-to-20,000,000-key graphs displayed above.
-Naturally, this and the next section are somewhat subjective.
-Hence, I encourage you to also examine the graphs and heatmap yourself, keeping in mind your specific needs and expected key counts.
+Naturally, this (and the next) section are somewhat subjective.
+Hence, I encourage you to also examine the graphs and heatmap yourself, keeping in mind your specific needs.

 * <span class="table_label">absl::flat_hash_map</span>: This table has very fast insertions unless the buckets are large.
 Its erasures of existing keys are fast but not among the top contenders, especially when we consider its reliance on tombstones.
 Its lookups and erasures of nonexisting keys are very fast.
 However, its lookups of existing keys are only moderately fast for large buckets and string keys and relatively slow for small buckets with integer keys.
 Its iteration is fast, albeit not as fast as the other SIMD tables, <span class="table_label">Verstable</span>, or—of course—the maps that store key-value pairs contiguously.